World Cup 2014: United States national soccer team guide

 Jozy Altidore, F, Sunderland (pictured left): The striker flipped a switch mid-year for the US, which coincided with the strong run of form that catapulted the Americans from a just another Hexagonal hopeful to their normal place at the head of the CONCACAF table.
 He has still yet to find his form on the club side, but his confidence is rising and Klinsmann is certain his form will turn.

-Michael Bradley, M, Roma: An unsung hero in the center of the field for the US, Bradley is a calming presence in the defensive third, and has a knack for popping up in dangerous positions as well.
-He's become a integral part of Roma's challenge for Serie A after a few bumps in the road, and certainly won't take anything for granted with the Nats.
+Michael Bradley, M, Toronto FC: An unsung hero in the center of the field for the US, Bradley is a calming presence in the defensive third, and has a knack for popping up in dangerous positions as well.
+He carved out a place with Serie A club AS Roma before moving to TFC in a blockbuster transfer over the winter, and certainly won't take anything for granted with the Nats.

 Tim Howard, GK, Everton: Even with the strong play of backup ‘keeper Brad Guzan threatening his starting role, Howard has come up big when the US needed it most.
 Same old same old with Everton as well during a fast start in the EPL, and the the veteran even tried his hand at broadcasting in his spare time.
 Plus, he scores goals (video right).